When it comes to creating a new user in Linux, you have the option to use either adduser or useradd command.

 - ingroup GROUP: Set user’s primary group to GROUP

-- add_extra_groups: Add new user to extra group defined in the configuration file.
+- add_extra_groups: Add new user to an extra group defined in the configuration file.

 Adduser’s configuration file lets you set the default values to be used when creating the account.
 The file is well documented and lets you set default values such as: